 h5) What are the risks associated with differentiation of registrant status as legal or natural persons across multiple jurisdictions?
 (See EDPB letter of 5 July 2018).

-The EPDP Team discussed these questions extensively.
+The EPDP Team discussed these questions extensively; specifically, how to reach consensus on a policy recommendation with the goal of preventing unlawful disclosure or publication of personal data that concerns natural persons.
 In these discussions, the EPDP Team also considered the EDPB Advice in relation to this topic:

 “The GDPR does not apply to the processing of personal data which concerns legal persons and in particular undertakings established as legal persons, including the name and the form of the legal person and the contact details of the legal person.
 While the contact details of a legal person are outside the scope of the GDPR, the contact details concerning natural persons are within the scope of the GDPR, as well as any other information relating to an identified or identifiable natural person.